BasicWolf/archived-kaylee/doc/src/serverapi.rst

 .. module:: kaylee

-This part of the documentation covers all the server-side interfaces of Kaylee.
+This part of the documentation covers all the server-side Kaylee interfaces.

 Core Objects